 Any relationship requires faith.
-And there is no such thing as blind faith.
-Genuine faith always rests upon the firm, underlying “substance” of sufficient evidence to warrant confidence in what is not yet seen.
+And there is no such thing as blind Trust.
+True faith always rests upon the firm, underlying “substance” of sufficient proof to warrant confidence in what is not yet seen.
 God has revealed enough of His character for us to be able to trust and have faith in Him.
 He has shown that He is all-loving, all-powerful, all-knowing, all-wise, all-holy and unchanging.
-He has shown that He is worthy of our trust.
-Any one that looks at the Cross can easily trust the Lord and believe with full confidence that God will not withhold any good thing from His children that He has bought with the blood of His dear Son “If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?”
+He has shown that He is worthy of our trust (Exodus 34:6-7).

+Therefore, we can be certain that God will not withhold any good thing from His children, whom He has bought with the blood of His dear Son (Psalm 84:11).
+Jesus said, “If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?”
 (Matthew 7:11).

 In His service,